-All fish species collected from Legg Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury).
-Channel Catfish, Common Carp, and Largemouth Bass were also analyzed for the legacy pesticides: chlordanes, dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), PCBs, selenium, and toxaphene.
-Common Carp and Largemouth Bass were further analyzed for PBDEs.
+All fish species collected from Coyote Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury) and selenium.
+Common Carp were also analyzed for PBDEs, PCBs, and the legacy pesticides chlordanes (cischlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, and DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]).
+Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
+Additionally, some studies do not analyze these chemicals and instead focus only on mercury.